jbutcher21/aiclass/README.md

 - No dataset?
 Copy from the employee data to get started: copy `employee_data/schema/` and, if desired, `employee_data/data/`.

 Step 2: If you don’t have a schema: generate one with the File Analyzer
-  - Run: `python3 tools/file_analyzer.py -i path/to/data.csv -o path/to/schema.csv`
+  - Run: `python3 tools/file_analyzer.py path/to/data.csv -o path/to/schema.csv`
   - Place the output schema (e.g., `schema.csv`) in your project (e.g., a `schema/` subfolder).
   - If you already have an official schema or data dictionary, skip this step.